ltelab/disdrodb/docs/source/quick_start.rst

 For illustrative purposes, this code snippet here above processes just 3 raw files (``--debugging_mode True``) with disabled parallelism (``--parallel False``) and verbose output  (``--verbose True``).

-To process all data for a given station uses:
+To process all data for a given station use:

 .. code:: bash